KavinKishore1111/weather-data-ingestion/README.md

 ### 7. View Table in PostgreSQL
 <pre>
-psql -U kavin_postgres -d weatherdb
+psql -U postgres -d weatherdb

 -- Then in the psql shell:
 SELECT * FROM weather_data LIMIT 10;